 The postfix-expression is sequenced before each expression in the expression-list and any default argument.
-The initialization of a parameter, including every associated value computation and side effect, is indeterminately sequenced with respect to that of any other parameter.
-These evaluations are sequenced before the evaluation of the precondition assertions of the function call, which are evaluated in sequence ([dcl.contract.func]).
-If the implementation is permitted to introduce temporaries to hold any function parameters ([class.temporary]), evaluation of precondition assertions may happen before or happen after the initialization of the parameter objects from those temporaries.
+The initialization of a parameter or, if the implementation introduces any temporary objects to hold the values of function parameters ([class.temporary]), the initialization of those temporaries, including every associated value computation and side effect, is indeterminately sequenced with respect to that of any other parameter.
+These evaluations are sequenced before the evaluation of the precondition assertions of the function, which are evaluated in sequence ([dcl.contract.func]).
+For any temporaries introduced to hold the values of function parameters, the initialization of the parameter objects from those temporaries is indeterminately sequenced with respect to the evaluation of each precondition assertion.
+[Note: All side effects of argument evaluations are sequenced before the function is entered ([intro.execution]). - end note] [Example: